 The recommended and maximum dose is one inhalation of Trelegy Ellipta 100/62.5/25 micrograms once daily, at the same time each day.

 Children and adolescents

-Use in patients less than 18 years of age is not relevant given the indication for this product.
+Use in patients less than 18 years of age is not relevant to the COPD indication for this product.